-- 3. 'Plagiarism' refers to the use and presentation of ideas or words from one's own (autoplagiarism) or someone else's sources without proper acknowledgment of the sources. - If the Board of Examiners determines that a student has engaged in fraudulent behaviour with respect to an exam or exam component, the Board of Examiners will take appropriate measures. - 5.
+- 3. 'Plagiarism' refers to the use and presentation of ideas or words from one's own (autoplagiarism) or someone else's sources without proper acknowledgement of the sources. - 4.
+If the Board of Examiners determines that a student has engaged in fraudulent behaviour with respect to an exam or exam component, the Board of Examiners will take appropriate measures. - 5.
 In serious cases of fraud (as outlined in the Rules and Regulations document), the Board of Examiners can propose to UM's Executive Board that the student(s) concerned be permanently deregistered from the BBM, MIE, or MSB programme.

-Article 5.12 An invalid exam
+Article 5.13 An invalid exam

 - 1. If an exam involves irregularities that make it impossible to accurately assess the candidate's knowledge, insight and skills, the Board of Examiners may declare the exam invalid for either the examinee or a group of examinees. - 2.
-Any change to an existing exam after the examtook place, should be communicated to the Office of student affairs.
+Any change to an existing exam after the exam took place, should be communicated to the Board of Examiners.

-Article 5.13 Unsuitability (Iudicium Abeundi)
+Article 5.14 Unsuitability (Iudicium Abeundi)